Skip to content

 This means when we will try to access to the wrapped value of the property, the dependencies contaier will search into the dependencies registered for the specified context and will extract from there a new implementation.

-When the container can't find a dependency in the context it will return nil.
+When the container can't find a dependency in the context it will throw a fatal error.
 It never use the global context to search for a implementation.

 NOTES